-The Fund seeks to achieve its investment objective by transacting in FLexible EXchange® Options ("FLEX Options") and by separately maintaining a collateral portfolio (the "Collateral Portfolio"), which is designed primarily to serve as margin or collateral for the Fund's FLEX Options positions and secondarily to enhance the Fund's upside S&P 500 Index and Russell 2000 Index FLEX Options' exposure (i.e., by utilizing anticipated income to measure the ability to purchase additional FLEX Options).
+The Fund seeks to achieve its investment objective by transacting in FLexible EXchange® Options ("FLEX Options") and by separately maintaining a collateral portfolio (the "Collateral Portfolio"), which is designed primarily to serve as margin or collateral for the Fund's FLEX Options positions and secondarily to enhance the Fund's upside S&P 500 Index and Russell 2000 Index FLEX Options' exposure (i.e., by utilizing anticipated income to measure the ability to prechase additional FLEX Options).
 FLEX Options are exchange-traded options contracts with uniquely customizable terms.
 In general, an options contract is an agreement between a buyer and seller that gives the purchaser of the option the right to buy or sell a particular asset at a specified future date at an agreed upon price, commonly known as the "strike price."
 The reference assets for the Fund's FLEX Options positions will include the S&P 500 Index, the Russell 2000 Index (the "Secondary Index," and together with the S&P 500 Index, the "Reference Indices," and, each, a "Reference Index"), and certain exchange-traded funds ("ETFs"), including those that seek to track the performance of a Reference Index (a "corresponding ETF"), as described further below.
 The S&P 500 Index is a large-capitalization, market-weighted, U.S. equities index that tracks the price (excluding dividends) of 500 leading companies in leading industries of the U.S. economy.
 The Secondary Index is a float-adjusted, market capitalization-weighted index that is designed to measure the performance of the small-capitalization segment of the U.S. equity market, as defined by FTSE Russell.

-The Collateral Portfolio may be invested in short-term fixed-income securities, including corporate bonds and other corporate debt securities, asset-backed securities issued by the U.S. Government or its agencies and instrumentalities, securities issued by non-U.S. governments or their agencies and instrumentalities, money market securities and funds, other interest-bearing instruments, cash, ETFs that primarily invest in any of the foregoing instruments, options on ETFs and options box spreads.
-An options box spread is the combination of different options trades that have offsetting spreads (e.g., purchases and sales on the same underlying instrument, such as an index or an ETF, but with different strike prices and/or expiration dates) for the purpose of generating income.
-The Fund may invest in short-term fixed income securities or other instruments, including through ETFs, of any maturity and credit quality.
+The Collateral Portfolio may be invested in short-term fixed-income securities, including corporate bonds and other corporate debt securities, asset-backed securities ("ABS"), securities issued by the U.S. Government or its agencies and instrumentalities, securities issued by non-U.S. governments or their agencies and instrumentalities, money market securities and funds, other interest-bearing instruments, cash, ETFs that primarily invest in any of the foregoing instruments, options on ETFs and options box spreads.
+An options box spread is the combination of different options trades that have offsetting spreads (e.g., purchases and share some securities or other instruments, including through ETFs, of any maturity and credit quality.
 The Fund may invest up to 35% of its net assets in one or more ETFs that provide exposure to investment grade corporate bonds.